cran/christmas/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is a collection of R Christmas cards, which has been writen annually since 2008.
+This is a collection of R Christmas cards, which has been written annually since 2008.
 Most of the cards are animated.

 ## Installation